cloudlinux/user-docs-solo-cloudlinux/docs/manager/README.md

 ## Activation

 To start using CloudLinux Manager, it must be activated with your CloudLinux OS Solo activation key.

-In order to activate CloudLinux Manager features:
+In order to activate CloudLinux Manager features, follow the next steps:

 * Enter your CLN activation key if you already have it
     ![](/images/cloudlinuxmanageractivation.png)

-    More about CloudLinux OS Solo and how to get the license [here](https://lp.cloudlinux.com/cloudlinux-os-solo)
+    You can read more about CloudLinux OS Solo and how to get the license [here](https://lp.cloudlinux.com/cloudlinux-os-solo)

 * Sign up and get 30-days trial license

-    You will be asked to provide information about yourself by filling out the form
+    Fill out the next form

     ![](/images/cloudlinuxmanageractivationsignupform.png)